xriss/djon/readme.md

 All numbers are text representations of 64bit IEEE floating point numbers.
 They will be parsed into 64bit floats when scanned and that is all the information you can expect to get out of them.
-The following exceptional exceptional floating point values are map stringified like so.
+The following exceptional floating point values are stringified like so.

 	Infinity	9e999
 	-Infinity	-9e999